 Sutherland produces some of the best Karoo lamb in the country, so eating out seems an obvious thing to do.
 Like so many establishments in Sutherland that are named for stars, constellations or planets, Halley sê Kom Eet in the main road is an unpretentious place for tea or lunch.
 We had toasted sandwiches and milkshakes which were tasty enough, but don’t stop here if you expect service at the speed of light.

-Pick of the bunch is probably Cluster d’hote on the main road, Piet Retief Street.
+Pick of the Sutherland restaurants is probably Cluster d’hote on the main road, Piet Retief Street.
 Run by Johann and Anelia Marais – Johann front of house and Anelia in the kitchen – it’s peaceful and restful and has jolly good food.
 We had the speciality, lamb shank, and it was one of the best we’ve ever had – ample, succulent and tasty.
 It came with rice and veggies (including my favourite, roast beetroot), as well as some mint and apple jelly and preserved quince, which was a perfect complement to the rich lamb.
 For dessert there was luscious lemon meringue pie with just the right degree of tartness.

 If you’re looking for a restaurant with a bar, there’s The Jupiter in Jubilee Street or Perlman House on Piet Retief Street.